forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 ## Set Up Overview

-A Salesforce admin or user with the appropriate permissions can install Einstein for Developers in a supported Salesforce org.
+A Salesforce admin or user with the appropriate permissions can enable Einstein for Developers in a supported Salesforce org.
 A developer with access to the org can then:

 1. Install the extension in VS Code.
 2. Connect to an org with Einstein for Developers enabled.